OCA/account-reconcile/account_mass_reconcile_by_purchase_line/README.rst

-This module extends the functionality of acccount_mass_reconcile and allow an user to reconcile debits and credits of an Account using the PO Line, Product and Partner as key fields.
+This module extends the functionality of acccount_mass_reconcile and allow an user to reconcile debits and credits of an Account using the PO Line and Product as key fields.
 This type of reconciliation is to be used in the context of the Perpetual Inventory accounting system, with the accrual account '*Goods Received Not Invoiced*'.

 Usage
 =====